supercamel/SpinoDB/README.md

 	let twoWeeksAgo = now - (1000*60*60*24*14);	//2 weeks in milliseconds
 	let nDocumentsDropped = collection.dropOlderThan(twoWeeksAgo);

-### Query Format
+### Query Language

-SpinoDB has it's own query language.
-It is similar to the MongoDB query language, but it is not the same.
-Queries look like JSON strings or Javascript objects but they are not - they are strings in SpinoDB query language.
+SpinoDB has a language for matching documents.
+Spino queries are **not** JSON.
+You cannot build a query as a javascript object and stringify it.
+You must build a string to create the query.

 $eq - Equality operator will return documents if a field matches a value.